yoe/fosdemvideo/README.md

 ----
 * how many cameras with tripods ordered? any backups?
   19 cameras have been ordered, all come with tripods.
- * do they come with firewire cables?
-   - No idea.
-Probably not all of them.
 * wheezy + which dvswitch version?
   - debconf + bugfix for manual fade state machine failure?
   - which version / branch is that?
     It's in [git](http://anonscm.debian.org/gitweb/?p=dvswitch/dvswitch.git;a=commit;h=75dda59bd2a74ffe842154a0f2d7a1d0c94fea00)
-* we need room cheat sheets, best written in asciidoca
- * include: if speakers insist not to be recorded, dont
-* penta integration - whats the status?
 * do we want 23 small switches to have uplink connectivity to get the data of the latops easily at night?
   - The plan is to record to the server during the event, and copy to local hard disk _only_ as a backup.
 As such, we don't necessarily